Here are some of the questions we typically hear from prospective mentors:

 Q: How does the matching process happen?

-A: We match mentors and youth at our 3-day retreat that we host at our center five times a year.
-Although we call it a retreat, it is not overnight and it’s not out of town.
+A: We match mentors and youth at our 3-day Level Up Launch that we host at our center five times a year.
+This launch is not overnight and it’s not out of town.
 It’s three consecutive days at our center which is located Downtown on Jefferson at 9th Street.